The Ripple Effect Therapy

 How much does it cost?

-£40 per session for over 18s.
+£45 per session..
 I offer a reduced rate for students and those in hardship (e.g. low income, on benefits)

 What is the process?